tillitis/tkey-ssh-agent/README.md

 $ ./runapp --port /dev/pts/1 --file signerapp/app.bin
 ```

-If you're on hardware, the LED on the device is a steady green while the app is
+If you're on hardware, the LED on the device is a steady green while the app
-receiving data to sign.
+is receiving data to sign.
 The LED then flashes green, indicating that you're
 required to touch the device for the signing to complete.
 The touch sensor is
-located next to the flashing led -- touch and release.
+located next to the flashing LED -- touch and release.
 If running on QEMU, the
 virtual device is always touched automatically.

 The program should eventually output a signature and say that it was verified.